by Phil Bradford

 Money psychology vs financial literacy

 According to some financial experts, education can’t change people’s financial behavior wholly.
 Money behavior is controlled by people’s natural biases and beliefs.
 It takes a lot of mental energy to go against money psychology.
 Sometimes going against money psychology creates significant stress in people.
 Financial literacy doesn’t usually work when the person has a certain strong opinion about his/her money behavior.

 But that doesn’t mean financial education is not necessary.
 Financial literacy is very important because people can’t get better with their finances if they don’t understand the mechanics behind how money works.

 People can change their money psychology only when they get motivated by some kind of emotional consequences or emotional triggers.

 Why is it important to balance spending and saving?

 People who can’t balance saving and spending fail to manage finances.

 For example, people who are extreme spenders fail to save money for their financial future.
 They often end up in financial trouble.
 They fail to live a financially peaceful life when they retire or age.

-On the other hand, who are extreme savers often end up with regrets.
-They always restrain themselves from their comfort and feel sad when they realize they didn’t enjoy their lives only save money.
+On the other hand, extreme savers often end up with regrets.
+They feel remorse when they are not able to enjoy what life has to offer because their priority is only to save money.